Niche sites and authority sites are completely different things.

 This is exactly how we have designed our ready-made sites.
 We get you started in a subniche, but we really don't want you to just leave the site like that.
 Grow it, expand it, and get it successful.

 We have customers that are stacking our niche sites together.
 Attacking the low competition keywords first in shoulder niches and then weaving them together.
-Makes a lot more sense than finding a low competition subniche and then moving up the same niche when your site is still too young to be favourable to Google.
+Makes a lot more sense than finding a low competition subniche and then moving up the same niche when your site is still too young to be favorable to Google.